barn2plugins/posts-data-table/readme.txt

 [View free & pro comparison table](https://barn2.co.uk/kb/posts-table-free-pro-comparison/)

-* Display posts, pages, or any custom post type (e.g. documents, audio/music, courses, products, staff and member directories, publications, articles, books, etc).
+* Display posts, pages, or any custom post type (e.g. documents, audio, music, courses, products, staff and member directories, publications, articles, books, etc).
-* Add extra columns: image, excerpt, status, or any custom field or taxonomy.
+* Add extra columns: custom fields, custom taxonomies, post excerpts, status.
-* WordPress media embed support, including audio and video galleries or media playlists.
+* WordPress media embeds, including audio and video galleries and media playlists.
-* Showcase featured images with lightboxes.
+* Showcase featured images in a lightbox and choose your own image size.
 * Dropdown filters for taxonomies, categories, and tags.
 * Select posts by custom field, term, date, ID, and more.
-* Advanced Custom Fields support.
+* Advanced Custom Fields and ACF Pro support.
 * Enable AJAX to reduce server load.
 * 100% responsive, with options to control how behaviour on different screen sizes and devices.
 * Support for advanced use cases such as how to create [compelling tables for your blog](https://barn2.co.uk/wordpress-post-table/), a [WordPress document library](https://barn2.co.uk/wordpress-document-library-plugin/), [member directory](https://barn2.co.uk/wordpress-member-directory-plugin/), [audio gallery](https://barn2.co.uk/wordpress-audio-library/), or an [intranet for your organization](https://barn2.co.uk/wordpress-intranet-plugins/).